davidtkramer/canola/README.md

 # Raspberry Pi Deployment

-Canola has been developed and tested on a Raspberry PI 4, but should work on any Linux SBC that supports SocketCAN.
+Canola has been developed and tested on a Raspberry PI 4, but should work on any Linux machine with SocketCAN hardware.

 ## Materials